 The San Francisco State University Retirement Association was founded on November 1, 1979, in response to a letter from Professor Ann Paterson of our campus.
 Her letter was directed to faculty members on various campuses in our system encouraging the formation of retirees’ organizations with the primary goal of increasing retirement benefits.
 A number of campuses including Long Beach, Sacramento and San Diego State announced plans to establish similar organizations.
 While Ann declined to become the first President of our newly formed group, she is recognized as the Founder of our retirement associations.

 In 1982 the Association began publishing a newsletter that became known as the Off Campus Bulletin in 1988.
-This bulletin is distributed in both paper and by email.
+In 2017, the title was changed to Gater Retiree Gazette.
+This newsletter is distributed in both paper and by email.
 In addition, the Association publishes a Membership Directory in alternate years.
+Members are encouraged to write about their activities for the Gazette; send articles to the Gazette editor.

-Our major activities include raising money for an endowment fund and operating expenses in order to support travel grants for working faculty and staff (awarded in alternating years).
-Also important to our networking mission, we organize tours, lectures and luncheons throughout the year to get us together.
+Our major activities include raising money for an endowment fund and operating expenses in order to support travel grants for working faculty and staff.
+Also important to our networking mission, we organize a St. Patrick's Day and a Thanksgiving luncheon each year plus offering occasional tours or lectures.

 We are a completely volunteer-run organization with no office or paid staff.
-We have lots of heroes in our ranks who have organized meetings, kept records and given many happy hours of fellowship for over 30 years.
+We have lots of heroes in our ranks who have organized meetings, kept records and organized many happy hours of fellowship for over 40 years.
 We enjoy the camaraderie and encourage you to join us.

 Article II Purposes (Retirement Association Bylaws):